sinasehlaver/network/tp1/README.md

 For experiment 1, do the following steps.

-1. Copy project to each machine in `~/` directory, you can also copy only the corresponding folder, i.e., for s, you do not need to copy folders named r1, r2, r3, and d.
+1. Copy TP\_Part1\_16 to each machine in `~/` directory, you can also copy only the corresponding folder, i.e., for s, you do not need to copy folders named r1, r2, r3, and d.
-2. Run `cd ~/project`
+2. Run `cd ~/TP_Part1_16 `
 3. From r3, run `bash configurationScripts/resetConfigureR3`
 4. From r3, run `bash configurationScripts/configExp1R3`
 5. From s, run `bash configurationScripts/resetConfigureSD`